zelitosaide/w3schools-javascript-course/JS Tutorial/__23_arrays/README_ARRAYS.md

 const array_name = [item1, item2, ...];
 ```

-> It is a common practice to declare arrays with the `const` keyword.
+It is a common practice to declare arrays with the `const` keyword.

+Learn more about const with arrays in the chapter: [JS Array Const](https://www.w3schools.com/js/js_array_const.asp).